 These heat pumps transfer the hot liquid’s energy to your wet central heating system.
-The heat they produce isn’t quite as warm as that generated by traditional boilers.
+Their heat isn’t quite as warm as that of traditional boilers.
 The systems, though, work well with larger radiators or underfloor heating.

-They also qualify for the UK government’s Renewable Heat Incentive (RHI) scheme, through which you can get quarterly cash payments for seven years – all for having installed a renewable energy heating system.
+They also qualify for the UK government’s Renewable Heat Incentive (RHI) scheme, through which you can get quarterly cash payments for seven years – all for installing a renewable energy heating system.

 2. Air-to-Air Heat Pumps

-Air-to-Air heat pumps use the hot liquid they produce to directly heat the air in your home.
-To do this they utilise fans or similar pieces of equipment.
+Air-to-Air heat pumps use the hot liquid they produce to heat the air in your home.
+To do this, they utilise fans or similar pieces of equipment.
 Unfortunately, these systems do not qualify for the RHI.

 This video from The Engineering Mindset provides a great explanation of the technology behind heat pumps.